sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 You can test up to 6 variations of your campaign subject.
 {% endinfo %}

-**Open Rate** - This is the rate at which your customers <a href="{{root_url}}/Glossary/opens.html">open</a> your emails.

-**Click Rate** - This is the rate at which your customers <a href="{{root_url}}/Glossary/clicks.html">click</a> links in your emails.
+**Activate A/B Testing** - When you view the “Testing” tab, by default A/B testing will be turned off.
+Click the button that says “Off” to toggle this feature on.

+**Test Versions Of** - Currently, Subject Line is the only option.
+This will change in future versions of Marketing Campaigns.

 **Test Size** - The percentage of your list that should get each variation.
 Each variation will be sent to the same number of contacts.

+**Selecting a Winner**

+Open Rate - This is the rate at which your customers <a href="{{root_url}}/Glossary/opens.html">open</a> your emails.

+Click Rate - This is the rate at which your customers <a href="{{root_url}}/Glossary/clicks.html">click</a> links in your emails.

+Manual - You can choose your winner from within your campaign’s stats.
-**Duration** - The time to test your variation.

-It’s important to note that you can test your variations for up to 24 hours, but only the subset of emails you've chosen to test will be sent before that duration is up.
+**Duration** - The time to test your variation, from 30 minutes to 24 hours.
+While you can test your variations for up to 24 hours, but only the subset of emails you've chosen to test will be sent before that duration is up.
 This means that you should be mindful of your test duration with respect to the timeliness of your campaign content.
 For example, if you have a one-day sale that happens the day of your campaign, you should set the duration so that your customers get the campaign the same day as the sale.

+{% anchor h3 %}
+Selecting a Winner
+{% endanchor %}

 When a variation wins, based on your criteria and duration, you will be notified that a winner was chosen and which variation won.

 ![]({{root_url}}/images/ab_testing_4.png "Manually choose a test winner")

 You can also manually choose a winner at any time after you start the test.